Pilou26021/TextPosInterpolationAegisub/readme.md

 It interpolates the text and position of the selected lines.
 The interpolation is done in a linear way, meaning that the text and position will change gradually over the number of frames you choose.

 ## Changelog

+### V1.1
+- Calculations of steps for minimum smoothness
+- Added algorithm to interpolate position
+See [this](https://easings.net) for more information on easing functions

++ Issue #1: Latency at the end of the interpolation

 ### v1.01
 - Preparation for future updates (Ease In, Ease In/Out, Ease Out)